jio-gl/blockchain-fees-simulator/README.md

 We plan to use syntethic data and also empiric registered data from transaction mempool, such as published by Blocknative [0].

+Our focus is on Dutch-auction/uniform-price to prove that performs better on prices (prices are lower).
+We also assume that cricismd to Dutch-auction/uniform-price do not sustain:

+ - bribing attacks:
+ - blah.

 ## Bibliography

 [0] Evidence of Mempool Manipulation on Black Thursday: Hammerbots, Mempool Compression, and Spontaneous Stuck Transactions https://blog.blocknative.com/blog/mempool-forensics